Add service via URL

 Adding a service from a URL is a fast, automated way to bring your API into Appear, providing instant documentation and visibility without additional setup.

-If you have any queries or require support with the above instructions, please with us.
+If you have any queries or require support with the above instructions, please get in touch with us.